Do you have to pay tax in retirement?

 - you're getting a personal (including retirement annuity) or company pension

 Otherwise they'll ask you to complete Tax Review form P810 to report your income or to pay your tax through Self Assessment.

 How to contact HMRC

 To contact HMRC follow the 'Contact HMRC' link below.
-If you're self-employed and want to write use the 'Find a Tax Office for the Self Employed' link below.
 You will need to tell HMRC your National Insurance number.